algolia/autocomplete/packages/website/docs/plugins.md

 ```
 :::note

-Plugins execute sequentially, in the defined order.
+Plugins execute sequentially, in the order you define them.

 :::

 ### Building your own plugin

-An Autocomplete plugin is a simple object that implements the `AutocompletePlugin` interface.
+An Autocomplete plugin is an object that implements the `AutocompletePlugin` interface.

-It can provide sources, react to state changes, and hook into various autocomplete lifecycle steps.
+It can [provide sources](sources), react to [state changes](state), and hook into various autocomplete lifecycle steps.
 It has access to setters, including the [Context API](context), allowing it to store and retrieve arbitrary data at any time.

 Let's create a plugin that searches into a static list of GitHub repositories.